10 Leadership Skills Every Effective Leader Needs

 Leaders who are socially aware interact well with employees and others inside and outside of the organization/team.

 One simple way to demonstrate leadership skills is by genuinely showing interest in others, actively listening to their stories, and giving honest feedback.
-In other words, make your conversations more about your employees because good leaders communicate but great leaders connect.

 I recommend that you embark on building your emotional intelligence because Daniel Goleman has found that “emotional intelligence proved to be twice as important as other skills like technical skills and IQ, for jobs at all levels.”

-4. Build Trust
+4. Build Trust to Empower Members

 “Leadership is an honest business,” said one of my clients, and indeed it is.

 A study by Marcus Buckingham has recently found that leaders need to build more trust in the workplace.
 In his study, he found that employees do not fear change.
 On the contrary, what makes change management difficult for them is being kept in the dark.
-Building trust by communicating openly and with an appropriate level of transparency is another useful skill for you.

-In my practice, I have discovered that leading by the vulnerability is a powerful skill to acquire.
+In my practice, I have discovered that leading by vulnerability is a powerful skill to acquire.
 Consider how and why you can use the vulnerability to your advantage.

 5. Promote Healthy Failures for Disruptive Innovation

 Successful companies are innovative.
 At the same time, the world’s largest companies are facing the threat of an increasing rate of constructive destruction.
-What this means is only the businesses that can learn fast, fail fast, and innovate will survive the constant waves of disruption.
-Nurture innovation and continue to improve leadership skills for every business.
+This means, that only the businesses that can learn fast, fail fast, and innovate will survive the constant waves of disruption.
+How you respond then, as a leader, in the face of ‘failures’ makes or breaks the innovative culture.

 • How do you show that you are comfortable with failure?

-• What does failure really mean?
+• What does failure mean?

 • How will you manage the risks of each experiment?

-6. Expand Common Ground
+6. Expand Common Ground and Facilitate Conversations

 7. Make Difficult Conversations Easy

-Managing conflicts in the office and difficult conversations are vital for leaders.
-That is why many leadership training programs include conflict management.
-Undue bias, gender disparity, equality, and just workplaces need open and transparent conversations.
-Leaders may be reluctant to confront deep-seated biases that are part of their organizational culture, but working on yourself first increases your courage for resolving such issues in the workplace.
-This is where the inner voice of the Captain is highly useful.
+Leaders may be reluctant to confront deep-seated biases that are part of their organizational culture, but working on yourself first increases your courage to resolve such issues in the workplace.
+This is where strengthening the inner voice of the Captain through CliftonStrengths assessment and coaching is highly useful.
+You can leverage your innate talents to navigate conflicts, making difficult conversations more empathetic and effective.

-You can consider learning coaching skills for managers for professional development.
+You can consider learning coaching skills for managers for professional development or read about the Developer in Leaders People Love.
+These skills have been transformational for my clients.

 8. Manage Attention (not Time)